queeb3/Manifesto/README.md

 STRUCTURE FLOW OF ALL CODE FOR DATA NOT OBJECTS

 ## Intro
-A DoD look-about based on my personal journey learning how to code from scratch.
+A DOD look-about based on my personal journey learning how to code from scratch.

 This is first and foremost a manifesto to myself and to those who want to adopt a better way of thinking about code and hardware as one entity together rather than obfuscating and abstracting as far away as possible from the very thing that runs your damn code.

-### DoD OOP OOD:
+### DOD OOP OOD:
-First to some who read this if any, DoD or Data Oriented Design is a way of thinking as well as a stylization for how to structure your code, it does not inheriently prevent the use of OOP but it conflicts with the principles of OOD.
+First to some who read this if any, DOD or Data Oriented Design is a way of thinking as well as a stylization for how to structure your code, it does not inheriently prevent the use of OOP but it conflicts with the principles of OOD.

-DoD is a focus on data specifically what, how and where...
+DOD is a focus on data specifically what, how and where...
 We are first problem solvers above all else, when we write code or program we are being very intentional in what it is we wish to accomplish.

-So when you look at the issue and want to find a solution under DoD you first determine what the problem is and what data that problem represents.
+So when you look at the issue and want to find a solution under DOD you first determine what the problem is and what data that problem represents.
 If a problem is really large?
-If you were in college you should know about making larger problems into smaller ones that are easier to understand and decide what to do with, DoD is basically that but on crack for data.
+If you were in college you should know about making larger problems into smaller ones that are easier to understand and decide what to do with, DOD is basically that but on crack for data.

 OOP is what pretty much everyone in the industry uses and understands, for those who are new here is a quick understanding.
 You are to define and describe in code what an object is, this is done through determining the problem and deriving objects you think you'll need through data and logic and this will be placed inside of a class which is stored on the heap in most languages.

-OOP is compatible with DoD, however, most people do not use it with DoD in mind they'd rather fuse data and logic into an object parading itself as a "Real world noun" that represents what it defines itself to be, self containing all logic and all its own personal data, this is called OOD and it causes a massive issue for the hardware.
+OOP is compatible with DOD, however, most people do not use it with DOD in mind they'd rather fuse data and logic into an object parading itself as a "Real world noun" that represents what it defines itself to be, self containing all logic and all its own personal data, this is called OOD and it causes a massive issue for the hardware.